-Full records must be maintained and securely stored for all child or vulnerable adult protection concerns, referrals to Lambeth or Southwark Social Care, or allegations made against a member of staff.
-At Coin Street we use the safeguarding MyConcern software to do so.
-Details of individual concerns, disclosures or incidents s should include:
+Full written records must be maintained and securely stored for all child or vulnerable adult protection concerns, referrals to Lambeth or Southwark Social Care, or allegations made against a member of staff.
+This should include:

 - Full details of concern or allegation, which records where possible the words used by a parent/carer, vulnerable adult or child to describe the incident - Full name.
 Date of birth and address of child or vulnerable adult - Full details of all other parties involved - Relevant dates, times and locations. - Details of any witnesses or other relevant evidence - Decisions and actions that have been taken and why was shared, to ensure accuracy.
 The Designated Safeguarding Lead is responsible for ensuring that written records are dated, signed and kept confidentially.